Faerie Fright

 Alone before the glowing hearth

-I swore I heard a sound…
+I thought I heard a sound…

 Fear then leaped upon me